Want To Help Us Beta Test TeachThought Groups?

 by Terry Heick

 Want to help us beta test TeachThought Groups?

 If you love TeachThought and love learning, an upcoming opportunity may be useful for you or someone you know.
 We are beginning early beta testing of TeachThought Groups, a social learning approach that gathers teachers based on specific needs and circumstances to help them grow.
 How exactly this is structured is still a matter of iteration and design, which is why we are beta testing to see what does and doesn’t work, what features we need and don’t need, and so on.

-Note, districts and schools who want to use the groups with their staff are encouraged to apply.
+Note, districts and schools that want to use the groups with their staff are encouraged to apply.

 What: TeachThought Groups, a social learning strategy for TeachThought University

-Where: We will provide sign-up links once accepted
+Where: We will provide sign-up links once enough educators volunteer to participate

 How long does it last?

 We aren’t sure about this one–‘as long as it takes’ might be the best response.
 As stated above, the idea is to improve TeachThought Groups and getting feedback–directly and indirectly–about what works, what’s broken, what’s confusing, what you’d like to see more of, etc.–so that we can make that happen.